MaT1g3R/MaT1g3R/coffee.md

 ## Equipment

+### Fellow Ode + Gen 2 burrs

+Grinds really fast, needs a spray of water on the beans to reduce static mess.
+Gen 2 burrs grinds much finer than the original.

 ### TIMEMORE C2 Portable Manual Coffee Grinder

 Seems to do a fine job, haven't tested for espresso as I don't own an espresso machine.